 Fact File about the Invention of the Telephone: Invention: Telephone *** Date of Invention: 1876 *** Name of Inventor: Alexander Graham Bell *** Lifespan of Inventor: 1847 - 1922 *** Nationality of Inventor: Scottish *** Historical Period: Second US Industrial Revolution / Victorian (1850 - 1914) *** Category: Communications *** Country of Origin: Scotland *** Facts about the Inventor, Alexander Graham Bell,†and the invention of the Telephone ***

 Fact 1: Who invented the Telephone?
-The Telephone was invented by Alexander Graham Bell in 1876 during the Second US Industrial Revolution era of inventions (1850 - 1914)
+The Telephone was invented by Alexander Graham Bell in 1876 during the Second US Industrial Revolution era of inventions (1850 - 1914) that revolutionized Communications.

 Fact 3: Who invented the Telephone?
 The telegraph was the immediate predecessor to the telephone.
 The telegraph was invented by Samuel Morse (1791 - 1872) in 1838.